 Using Marijuana Leaf For Toppings (Salads)

 Marijuana leaf can perfectly create a salad which will allow the user to experience the highest medicinal potential of the plant.
 Notably, the salad alternative is for the very health conscious users who would also not like to get high of congestion.
-In essence, the salad is a perfect way to get THC in your blood system without risking other health issues like lung cancer.
+In essence, the salad is a perfect way to get THC in its raw form as THCA in your blood system where you do not get the high that is normally caused by THC.

 Using The Cannabis Leaf As A Rolling Paper